mmnaseri/spring-data-mock/src/views/readme.md

 By default, auditing is disabled.
 This is to follow in the footprints of Spring.
 Since Spring Data asks you to explicitly enable auditing, this framework, too, pushes for the same requirement.

+##### A Note on Distinct Selections

+When using the `distinct` modifier for selection, this framework will use the internal `hashCode()` of the object being read from the data store abstraction to figure out distinct values.

+This is because as opposed to most data stores, we do not have any notion of row-by-row or object-to-object equality relations and at the moment we cannot figure out if two objects should be considered as equal, unless they have a `hashCode`.

+Having a `hashCode` is good programming practice anyway, so I don't feel too bad about not having implemented this for the moment.

+##### Referenced Objects

+In this framework referenced objects are not going to be separated out.
+We have not implemented a full-fledged ORM and that is not the plan -- at least for the moment.

+Then you save an object such as this:

+    public class EntityA {

+        @Reference
+        private EntityB referencedObject;

+    }

+we are not going to automatically create a data store for the `EntityB` class and store the values there.
+Though it doesn't seem to be to complicated to implement, at the moment it is not how we do things.